Albanian-Linked Gang Leader 'The Savage' Escapes Prison Amid Ecuador Cartel Power Struggle

 Albanian-Linked Gang Leader ‘The Savage’ Escapes Prison Amid Ecuador Cartel Power Struggle

 In an event that has sent shockwaves through the streets of Ecuador, a notorious gang leader, known by his alias ‘The Savage,’ has made an audacious escape from prison.

 The breakout, masterminded by armed individuals who held guards at gunpoint, underlines the escalating conflicts among criminal factions in the South American country.

+Fabricio Colón Pico, the man also known as ‘The Savage,’ is a key player in Ecuador’s underworld.

 Subscribe to BNN Breaking